Driving the Electric Revolution Industrialisation Centres in the North East

-DER-IC North East is part of Newcastle University and is located near the International Advanced Manufacturing Park, Sunderland, the heart of the region’s advanced manufacturing base.
-The Centre is equipped with DER-funded Power Electronics and Electrical Machines assembly lines.
+DER-IC Newcastle University is equipped with DER-funded Power Electronics and Electrical Machines assembly lines.
 Individual processes are representative mid to high volume manufacturing, are highly reconfigurable, and incorporate in-process inspection to enable process development, optimisation, and verification.
 Assembly is supported by dynamometer, X-ray and CT scan, and environmental test equipment.

 Power Electronics Assembly Line